🇬🇪 Georgia Expats

 Healthcare & Insurance

-Healthcare in Tbilisi is affordable but highly variable in quality.
-Private clinics serving expats offer good care.
-Public hospitals are a different story.
+Healthcare in Tbilisi is affordable but variable in quality.
+Private clinics serving expats offer good care at prices that seem almost unreal if you're coming from the US.

 • GP visit: 40–80 GEL ($15–30)